misje/opencti-wazuh-connector/docs/source/obs_from_inds.rst

    Starting the playbook

-The status and restults can be monitored by clicking on the button in the upper-right corner.
+The status and results can be monitored by clicking on the button in the upper-right corner.